Ashes (2012 film)

 Ashes is a 2012 British thriller film directed by Mat Whitecross and starring Luke Evans, Jim Sturgess, Ray Winstone, Jodie Whittaker, Lesley Manville, and Zoe Telford.

 Premise

-Frank (Ray Winstone) is confined to a residential home, suffering from Alzheimer's with his past, present, and future slowly breaking down.
-One day, a young man named James (Jim Sturgess) visits, wanting to reconnect with a father who no longer remembers him.
+Frank is confined to a residential home, suffering from Alzheimer's with his past, present, and future slowly breaking down.
+One day, a young man named James visits, wanting to reconnect with a father who no longer remembers him.
 James breaks Frank out of the home and the pair go on the run together.
 As their spontaneous journey unfolds, the present combines with incomplete memories of the past, fact mixes with fiction, and it becomes apparent that nothing is quite what it seems.